karanzaveri/Ecommerce-User-Behaviour/README.md

 ## Usage

-Once you have installed the necessary dependencies, you can start exploring the project:
+After installation, you can explore the project by running the following notebooks and scripts:

 1. **Data Exploration**:
-   - Open the Jupyter notebook `EDA.ipynb` to explore the data and gain insights.
+   - Open the Jupyter notebook `EDA.ipynb` to explore the dataset and identify key trends and patterns.

 2. **Running Models**:
-   - Use `model_training.ipynb` to train the machine learning models on the dataset.
+   - Use `model_training.ipynb` to train machine learning models on the dataset.

-3. **Generating Reports**:
+3. **Report Generation**:
-   - The `report_generation.ipynb` notebook can be used to generate detailed reports based on the analysis.
+   - Generate detailed reports of your analysis using `report_generation.ipynb`.

-4. **Visualization**:
+4. **Visualizations**:
-   - Visualizations are provided in the `visualizations/` directory to help you understand key trends and patterns.
+   - Review visualizations in the `visualizations/` directory to better understand the results.

-# Project Structure
+## Project Structure

 Here is an overview of the project structure: